graciousagency/hangman/README.md

 ## Docker

 Dockerizing this test with a working Dockerfile and docker-compose.yml will earn you some extra points, but this is _not_ required nor expected

+## (Bonus) points
+Bonus points are fictional and do not have any meaning besides for your own ego and our admiration.